mrklwnc/python-for-beginners/README.md

 Update: Got tired of watching the tutorial so I just went to w3schools' Python tutorial, just reading...
 Here is the link: https://www.w3schools.com/python/default.asp

+For the Final Project, check out its branch named "final-project" for the source code or click this [Demo](#real-cool-heading](https://python-weather-6py7.onrender.com/)https://python-weather-6py7.onrender.com/) I have uploaded using [render](#https://render.com/).
+Have fun learning Python!